Exploring Plum Island: A Comprehensive City Guide

 Arts and Culture

-Next we’re diving into Plum Island’s art scene, where creativity flows as freely as the coastal breeze.
-Newburyport, a stone's throw away, boasts an artistic haven with the Newburyport Art Association taking center stage.
+Next, we're diving into Plum Island's art scene, where creativity flows as freely as the coastal breeze.
+A stone's throw away, Newburyport boasts an artistic haven with the Newburyport Art Association taking center stage.
 This dynamic hub showcases a kaleidoscope of local talent.
-Some of our personal Newburyport favorites include: BlocHaus and the Benson Gallery
+Some of our personal Newburyport favorites include BlocHaus and the Benson Gallery.

-Whether you're an art enthusiast or just looking to soak in the local creative vibes, the art galleries around Plum Island offer an eclectic mix that's sure to inspire and captivate.
+Whether you're an art enthusiast or just looking to soak in the local creative vibes, the art galleries around Plum Island offer an eclectic mix that will inspire and captivate.
 Make sure to take a look during your trip!

 Outdoor Activities